zrepl/zrepl/docs/configuration/prune.rst

       ...

 The retention grid can be thought of as a time-based sieve that thins out snapshots as they get older.

 The ``grid`` field specifies a list of adjacent time intervals.
+Each interval is a bucket with a maximum capacity of ``keep`` snapshots.
 The following procedure happens during pruning:

 #.
 The list of snapshots is filtered by the regular expression in ``regex``.
-   Only snapshots names that match the regex are considered for this rule, all others are not affected.
+   Only snapshots names that match the regex are considered for this rule, all others will be pruned unless another rule keeps them.
 #.
-The filtered list of snapshots is sorted by ``creation``.
+The snapshots that match ``regex`` are placed onto a time axis according to their ``creation`` date.
+   The youngest snapshot is on the left, the oldest on the right.
 #.
-The left edge of the first interval is aligned to the ``creation`` date of the youngest snapshot.
+The first buckets are placed "under" that axis so that the ``grid`` spec's first bucket's left edge aligns with youngest snapshot.
 #.
-A list of buckets is created, one for each interval.
+All subsequent buckets are placed adjacent to their predecessor bucket.
 #.
-The snapshots are placed into the bucket that matches their ``creation`` date.
+Now each snapshot on the axis either falls into one bucket or it is older than our rightmost bucket.
+   Buckets are left-inclusive and right-exclusive which means that a snapshot on the edge of bucket will always 'fall into the right one'.
 #.
-For each bucket

-   #. the contained snapshot list is sorted by creation.
-   #. snapshots from the list, oldest first, are destroyed until the specified ``keep`` count is reached.
-   #. all remaining snapshots on the list are kept.
+Snapshots older than the rightmost bucket **not kept** by this gridspec.
+#.
+For each bucket, we only keep the ``keep`` oldest snapshots.

-The syntax to describe the list of time intervals ("buckets") is as follows:
+The syntax to describe the bucket list is as follows:

 ::